trashoflevillage/Gemspark/Documentation/Values.md

 ## Lists
 ``List``s are what the name implies, they store a list of values.
 Lists can only store one type of value.
 You can define a List by surrounding the values of the List in `[]`.
-To set a [variable](Variables.md) to a List, you must append a pair of square brackets to the end of the type.
+To set a [variable](Variables.md) to a List, you must append a pair of square brackets to the end of the type.<br>
 ``String[] stringList = ["Hello", "World!"];``

 ## Dictionaries